 Work on Queen Wilhelmina Lodge atop Rich Mountain isn’t where it should be, according to state officials.

-You might recall that Arkansas Business has reported on delays in the $7.4 million renovation and expansion of the Queen Wilhelmina Lodge in Mena.
+Legislators will travel to Mena on Jan.
+30 for a two-day hearing on delays in the $7.4 million renovation and expansion of the Queen Wilhelmina Lodge.

 - Video: Bank of the Ozarks Marks 20 Years as a Public Company at Nasdaq

 - SCA Pharmaceuticals to Build 90K-SF Plant in Connecticut

 - UPDATE: Four KARK Employees Fired In Video Aftermath; Nexstar VP Apologizes 7 years ago

 - Arkansas Women's Hall of Fame: Dr. Joanna Seibert, Health Care Pioneer 6 days ago